MENU

 Index

-Asia Debut: A World-Leading Luxury Brand Arrives in Japan’s Tallest Skyscraper
+An Asian Debut: A World-Leading Brand Rises within Japan’s Tallest Skyscraper

-In fiscal year 2028, the world-renowned luxury hotel brand Dorchester Collection will make its first entry into Asia at “Torch Tower,” a supertall skyscraper in front of Tokyo Station that will be the tallest in Japan (approx. 390 m).
+In fiscal year 2028, the globally renowned luxury hotel brand Dorchester Collection will make its first foray into Asia, opening inside the “Torch Tower,” Japan’s tallest skyscraper (approx. 390 m) soaring in front of Tokyo Station.

-The brand—operator of legendary hotels such as “The Dorchester” in London and “Le Meurice” in Paris—will finally write a new chapter in Tokyo.
+Known for operating legendary hotels such as “The Dorchester” in London and “Le Meurice” in Paris, the brand is poised to begin a new chapter in Tokyo.

 Three Highlights

-Dorchester Collection Tokyo will occupy the 53rd–58th floors of the Torch Tower (approx. 390 m).
+Dorchester Collection Tokyo will occupy the 53rd–58th floors of the Torch Tower, which proudly reaches approximately 390 meters—the tallest in Japan.

-The upper section will feature a three-dimensional garden, “SKY HILL”, connected to the hotel’s lounge and dining to create an open space about 300 meters above ground, with sweeping views over Tokyo Bay, the city skyline, and even Mt.
-Fuji.
+The sculpted sky garden, “SKY HILL”, will be set on the upper levels in concert with the hotel’s lounge and dining venues, creating an open-air realm about 300 meters above ground.
+Guests can take in sweeping views of Tokyo Bay, the city skyline at night, and even Mount Fuji.

 2. Hospitality Shaped by “We Care” × People Development

-At the heart of the Dorchester Collection is a simple yet universal philosophy: “We care genuinely.”
-This stance—valuing thoughtfulness over formality—governs not only service manuals but also day-to-day work styles and organizational culture.
+At the heart of the Dorchester Collection lies a timeless, simple philosophy: “We care genuinely.”
+This emphasis on heartfelt consideration over mere formality guides not only guest service protocols but also daily workstyles and the way the organization itself is built.

-The brand places strong emphasis on cultivating hospitality “through people,” delivering structured training in leadership and diversity worldwide via the Dorchester Collection Academy.
+The brand also places strong focus on cultivating hospitality through people, offering structured training in leadership and diversity via the Dorchester Collection Academy across its global portfolio.

-These initiatives give concrete form to its “We Care” ethos.
+These initiatives give tangible form to the “We Care” philosophy.

 3. Tokyo as a Social Hub